-Categories of health and health-related expenses which are not eligible for consideration in assessing whether a family has reached its eligibility threshold of exceeding 10 percent of the first \$ 100,000 of annual income of a family plus exceeding 15 percent of the excess income over \$ 100,000 shall include, but are not limited to, the following:
+Categories of health and health-related expenses that are not eligible for consideration shall include, but are not limited to, the following:

 - 1. Special education required as result of medical condition; - 2.
 Elective cosmetic surgery/treatment; and - 3.
 Modifications to vacation and secondary homes.